jacob-bennett/deco/README.md

 // Return a key which uniquely identifies this input const generateKey = (pkg) => `${pkg.name}@${pkg.version}`;

-// Provide custom generateKey function as an argument const coalescedGetPackage = coalesce(getPackage, generateKey);
+// Provide generateKey as an argument const coalescedGetPackage = coalesce(getPackage, generateKey);

 // You can now pass in the full pkg object